Truth sandwich

-A truth sandwich is a technique in journalism to cover stories involving misinformation without unintentionally furthering the spread of false or misleading clams.
+A truth sandwich is a technique in journalism to cover stories involving misinformation without unintentionally furthering the spread of false or misleading claims.
 It entails presenting the truth about a subject before covering misinformation, then ending a story by again presenting truth.
 Margaret Sullivan summarized it as "reality, spin, reality — all in one tasty, democracy-nourishing meal".

-The idea was developed by linguist George Lakoff, and the name was coined by Brian Stelter of CNN.
+The idea was developed by linguist George Lakoff, and the name was coined in June 2018 by Brian Stelter of CNN.
 Lakoff observed media organizations spreading misinformation by quoting politicians or pundits who lie or mislead.

 Background

-Lakoff was specifically interested in the ways journalists were covering Donald Trump, who made an unprecedented number of false and misleading statements over the course of his term as President of the United States.
+Lakoff was specifically interested in the ways journalists were covering Donald Trump, who made an unprecedented number of false and misleading statements over the course of his first term as President of the United States.
 Lakoff has written about Trump's effective use of language and framing techniques, understanding the media will cover and repeat his most controversial statements, stereotypes, and pithy mischaracterization, thus turning even his critics into part of his marketing apparatus.
 Standard journalistic practice involves repeating claims made by public figures or quoting them directly, but when the public figure is spreading misinformation or disinformation, repetition of the claims can amplify them and increase their harm.
 Sometimes lies are too consequential to ignore, however, placing journalists in a difficult position.

 According to Lakoff, even if you cover a lie and say afterwards that what was just said was false, the message has still been spread, and "denying a frame, activates the frame".
 He argues that repetition strengthens "frame-circuits" in the brain that we use to understand the world.
 A truth sandwich ensures the bad information is not the first thing people read or hear, nor the final impression of a story at the end.
 Restating false claims can reinforce them through repetition, but adding repetition of their fact-checking and rebuttal can have a similar effect.

+Lakoff explained his tactic to Brian Stelter on CNN's Reliable Sources podcast on 17 June 2018: